meetoseh/backend/docs/db/course_user_classes.md

 # course_user_classes

-Records when a user starts a class within a course.
+Records when a user is about to start a class within a course.
 This is required for accurate statistics as courses don't necessarily incorporate a prompt component, and hence there may not be something else tracking this activity.